Understanding Smarter Balanced Assessments

 Take a practice test with your child.
 Practice tests can be found at http://www.caaspp.org/practice-and-training/index.html.

-Make sure your child gets a good night’s sleep and a nutritious breakfast before testing.
+Make sure your child gets a good night’s sleep and has a nutritious breakfast before testing.

 Review test results with your child and discuss with their teacher where they might need additional help.
 Visit http://www.testscoreguide.org/ca for additional information about your child’s score and to see sample test items.